All of this can be understood and explained using the concepts offered by the study of inorganic chemistry.

 Density: As you go down the table, the density of the atom increases; as you go from left to right the density also increases.

 Moving left to right across the periodic table shown in the following figure, the atomic size decreases because of the additional nuclear charge due to addition of neutrons and protons in the nucleus.
-This makes the orbital electrons be more tightly bound, and the ionization energy increases because of that.
+As a result of this, the orbital electrons are more tightly bound, and the ionization energy increases because of that.

 Oxygen was discovered by Swedish chemist Carl Wilhelm Scheele in 1772.
 He discovered that by heating mercuric oxide, a gas (later identified as oxygen) formed.
 Scheele called the gas “fire air” because it produced sparks as it came in contact with hot charcoal dust.

 This story starts with Plato and his ideas on the nature of matter.
 Plato was a Greek philosopher who suggested that all matter was made of four essential elements — fire, air, earth, and water.
 This crude idea lasted for several centuries, almost uncontested, and spawned the Phlogiston theory, which in ancient Greek meant “burning up.”